turulomio/django_vipcontacts/README.md

 4) Clone this project and enter main directory
 5) `python manage.py migrate`
 6) `python manage.py runserver 8002`
+7) `python manage.py createsuperuser`
-7) Open http://127.0.0.1:8002/ in your browser and you'll see Vip Contacts API.
+8) Open http://127.0.0.1:8002/ in your browser and you'll see Vip Contacts API.
 You can change ports but you'll have to configure both frontend and backend CORS settings

 NOW YOU HAVE TO INSTALL VIPCONTACTS FROM (https://github.com/turulomio/vipcontacts)